Intro

 13.1.1 Estimates of elasticity

-Why people reduce smoking in response to increases in the price of tobacco products has been a matter of some conjecture–see Section 13.1.6.
-However there is no doubt that they do.
+Why people reduce smoking in response to increases in the price of tobacco products has been a matter of some conjecture—see Section 13.2.
+However, there is no doubt that they do.
 The extent to which demand for tobacco products responds to changes in price is an empirical question, the answer to which can be ascertained by measuring trends in consumption as prices and other relevant factors change.

 Depending on the size of the price increase, reduced consumption of tobacco products following increases in tobacco taxes can be quite substantial.
-In 1999, a World Bank review concluded that, all else being equal, price rises of about 10% would on average reduce tobacco consumption by about 4% in developed countries and about 8% in developing countries.4, 5 In their 2003 meta-analysis reviewing 86 studies published to the year 2001 which examined the price elasticity of demand for tobacco products, Gallet and List6 found a mean price elasticity of –0.48, meaning that, on average, a 10% increase in price will be followed by a decrease in consumption of 4.8%.
+In 1999, a World Bank review concluded that, all else being equal, price rises of about 10% would on average reduce tobacco consumption by about 4% in developed countries and about 8% in developing countries.
+4, 5 In their 2003 meta-analysis reviewing 86 studies published to the year 2001 which examined the price elasticity of demand for tobacco products, Gallet and List 6 found a mean price elasticity of –0.48, meaning that, on average, a 10% increase in price will be followed by a decrease in consumption of 4.8%.

-The review conducted by the International Agency for Research on Cancer published in 2011 concluded that studies on the impact of price increases on aggregate demand in high income countries on average find price elasticity of about–0.4, with most estimates from the US and UK falling in a relatively narrow range between–0.2 and –0.6.7
+The review conducted by the International Agency for Research on Cancer published in 2011 concluded that studies on the impact of price increases on aggregate demand in high income countries on average find price elasticity of about–0.4, with most estimates from the US and UK falling in a relatively narrow range between–0.2 and –0.6.
+7

 13.1.2 Various methods of measuring elasticity

-Price elasticity can be calculated in many different ways, and various methods have different advantages and different problems (see Section 13.1.7).
+Price elasticity can be calculated in many different ways, and various methods have different advantages and different problems (see Section 13.1.6).

 Many studies examining the price elasticity of demand have used aggregate data—that is, data at a country or state level on the total amount of tobacco purchased or taxed for the entire population.
 Some of these studies have analysed changes in taxable or reported sales of all tobacco products, and some have looked at cigarettes alone.
 Some have measured the weight of product sold, others the number of units.
 Some studies have compared consumption in the same jurisdiction with different prices over time (time-series analyses).
 Others have compared consumption in jurisdictions with different prices at the same points in time (cross-sectional studies).

-In their comprehensive review, Gallet and List6 found that resulting estimates of price elasticity from all these sorts of studies were generally fairly similar and did not differ systematically depending on the design or method of analysis used.
+Researchers have also used a variety of statistical models for specifying demand and for estimating elasticity.
+In their comprehensive review, Gallet and List 6 found that resulting estimates of price elasticity from all these sorts of studies were generally fairly similar and did not differ systematically depending on the design or method of analysis used.
 Studies that measured responses to price changes in the short term tended to report lower elasticity than studies that reported long-run estimates (–0.40 compared with –0.44).
-Studies published more recently and in high-quality journals also tend to report slightly lower estimates, reflecting increasing sophistication in modelling and the greater number of factors also affecting consumption being taken into account in more recent research.6
+Subsequent studies in high-quality journals also tend to report slightly lower estimates, reflecting increasing sophistication in modelling and the greater number of factors also affecting consumption being taken into account.
+6

 13.1.3 Impact of price increases on uptake, continued consumption and quitting

 Data from surveys of individuals across a population allow researchers to examine in more detail the impact of price increases on both smoking participation (that is, whether people smoke at all) and smoking intensity (that is, how much people smoke).
-Different studies have drawn differing conclusions about the relative contribution of declines in prevalence and declines in smoking intensity.8 ii
+Different studies have drawn differing conclusions about the relative contribution of declines in prevalence and declines in smoking intensity.
+8 ii

 Unlike for adults where prices affect both participation and intensity, early researchers assumed that most of the effects of price on young people smoking were on participation, mostly by reducing smoking initiation.
-Studies examining the relative effects of price on participation and smoking intensity among youth have reached varying conclusions,9,10 but those that have used the longest panels of data11, 12 have generally been able to detect some effect on both initiation and quitting.13 The review of the literature conducted by the International Agency for Research on Cancer3 concluded the following
+Studies examining the relative effects of price on participation and smoking intensity among youth have reached varying conclusions, 9, 10 but those that have used the longest panels of data 11, 12 have generally been able to detect some effect on both initiation and quitting.
+13 The review of the literature conducted by the International Agency for Research on Cancer 3 concluded the following:

 • Cigarette prices influence different stages of uptake of cigarette use, with a relatively larger impact at later stages.